-The million-dollar question we've all asked ourselves at one time or another.
-In this sense, the fundamental thing is to keep in mind that there are two kinds of New York Pass: by the number of days and by the number of attractions.
+The million-dollar question we have all asked ourselves at some time.
+In this sense, the most important thing to keep in mind is that there are two types of New York Pass: by number of days and by number of attractions.

 Finding the perfect pass depends on the type of trip you are going to make in New York and your budget.
-In our article about New York tourist cards we help you choose the right one for you.
-Check it out!
+In our post about New York tourist cards we help you to choose the most suitable for you, take a look at it!

 Isabel's Traveler Tip